-As Coronavirus restrictions are lifted, most attractions around Cornwall have reopened.
+Most attractions in Cornwall are now open, in one form or another....
 We will not be adding anymore attractions to this list and would ask you to visit our See & Do pages HERE.
-Most places will expect you to book beforehand, and as we advise, Think-Plan-Book.
+Most places will expect you to book beforehand, and as we advise, Think-Plan-Book-Enjoy.

-The National Trust have started to open some gardens and parklands in England and Northern Ireland at reduced capacity, through advance bookings every week.
+The National Trust have re-opened some gardens and parklands in England and Northern Ireland at reduced capacity, through advance bookings every week.
 New tickets are released every Friday and they will continue to open additional sites over the coming weeks.
 More than 200 coast and countryside car parks are now open.
-All houses remain closed for now.

-A significant number of English Heritage sites reopened as of the 4th July.
-These include Tintagel Castle and Pendennis Castle.
-More sites will open in August including St Mawes Castle, Launceston Castle and Restormel Castle and tickets will go on sale in early July.
+All English Heritage sites in Cornwall are now open.
+These include Tintagel Castle, Pendennis Castle, St Mawes Castle, Launceston Castle and Restormel Castle.
 Visitor numbers will be limited to help keep everyone safe and stick to social distancing measures.
 You will need to book your visit in advance.
 If you are an English Heritage member you will still need to book your visit but your ticket will be free.

-The Eden Project has now opened up the biomes and the Core education centre.
-This will be the first time the public has been able to visit Eden’s indoor spaces since lockdown.
-All visitors to Eden will need to pre-book through the website, including existing Eden Project Members and Passholders.
+All visitors to Eden Project will need to pre-book through the website, including existing Eden Project Members and Passholders.
 Timed ticketing is being introduced to stagger entries and help maintain effective social distancing.
 Eden is welcoming in free of charge anyone who works in the NHS or the care industry plus one guest, but again, they must be pre-booked.
 Visitor numbers will be limited to a maximin of 1,250 per day.

 Tremenheere Sculpture Gardens, Penzance is now partially open every Wednesday through to Sunday, 10.30am – 4.30pm.
 In addition to this, Tremenheere Kitchen is serving a reduced takeaway only menu from their new outdoor hut and Tremenheere Nursery is also open.
 Please note that all indoor areas, aside from a standalone toilet block, will continue to be closed until lockdown and social distancing measures are eased further.
 When purchasing tickets at the garden ticket shed a queuing system will be in place to ensure visitors can easily practice social distancing and we ask that everyone pays by contactless card payment where possible – cash payments will temporarily not be accepted.